Aviso: Description

 The Portuguese Navy used avisos to operate in the waters of the Portuguese Empire.
 The Portuguese built the first-rate Afonso de Albuquerque class of 1,780 tons and the second-rate (Gonçalo Velho and Pedro Nunes classes of 950 to 1,090 tons).

 In some navies the term is now used to include combat-capable ships larger than patrol boats, but smaller than corvettes.
 They typically have roles in anti-submarine warfare and coastal defence.
-For example, the Italian Orsa-class anti-submarine escort destroyers of WW2 were rated for a time as aviso scorta or 'escort aviso'.
+For example, the Italian Orsa-class anti-submarine escort destroyers of WWII were rated for a time as aviso scorta or 'escort aviso'.
 In NATO classification avisos of ASW type usually are recognized as corvettes.

 The Argentine Navy has several ships classified as avisos.
 ARA Alferez Sobral, an 800-ton vessel used for non-combat tasks, built as a United States Navy fleet tug, was attacked and damaged during the 1982 Falklands War.

+Civilian avisos: French Aéropostale transatlantic service

+During the interwar period air mail service and commercial airlines boomed and French industrialist Pierre-Georges Latécoère founded the famed Aéropostale line between Paris and South America via Toulouse, Morocco, Mauretania, Senegal, Brazil Argentina and Chile.
+Aeropostale employed pioneering pilots such as Henri Guillaumet, Paul Codos, Antoine de Saint-Exupéry and Jean Mermoz.

+Period aircraft (war surplus Breguets and purpose-built Latécoères) were initially too short-ranged to undertake the Atlantic crossing between Saint Louis du Senegal and Rio de Janeiro.
+Similar problems existed for the German Lufthansa on the same run, but while Lufthansa opted for a stationary, flying boat tender, the Westphalen, with catapult and lifting crane in the middle of the Atlantic to extend the range of their Dornier flying boats, Aeropostale initially relied on avisos to carry the mail on the transatlantic stretch of the Aeropostale line.
+Initially Aeropostale leased Arras-class avisos, on loan from the French Marine Nationale, a class of dual purpose semi-commercial ships intended for Q Ships service.